Adger, Alabama

 Adger is an unincorporated crossroads community in Jefferson County, Alabama, southwest of Birmingham.

-Adger has a post office, two convenience stores (Kimbral's Grocery, Adger Grocery (Out of Business), and several churches.
-Local businesses include construction, roofing, plumbing, hauling, and heavy equipment operation.
+Adger has a post office, two convenience stores and several churches.
+Local businesses include construction, a goat's milk soap business, roofing, plumbing, hauling, and heavy equipment operation.

 The community is served by a volunteer fire department as well as a Neighborhood Watch office, which doubles as a working office for Jefferson County sheriff's deputies who patrol the area.
 It is governed by the Jefferson County Commission and the various departments and facets of the County Government.